Twelve Tribes communities: Beliefs and practices

-Leadership and structure
+Leadership and organizational structure

-The leadership within is structured as a series of Councils, which consist of local councils, regional councils, and a global Apostolic Council; the group is also overseen within these councils by a fluid number of teachers, deacons, deaconesses, elders, and apostles.
+The leadership of the group is structured as a series of Councils, which consist of local councils, regional councils, and a global Apostolic Council; the group is also overseen within these councils by a fluid number of teachers, deacons, deaconesses, elders, and apostles.
 Gene Spriggs is highly regarded as the first person to open up his home to members, but members state that he is not viewed as a spiritual figurehead.

-In the United States the group operates as a 501(d) organization (a for-profit organization with a religious purpose and a common treasury).
+In the United States, the group operates as a 501(d) organization (a for-profit organization with a religious purpose and a common treasury).
 The community pays property taxes, but the 501(d) structure tends to result in no income tax liability.
 The group operates as a tax-exempt religious organization in Australia.